 6. COMMON NOTICE

-COMPANY.
-GEPS and GEIOC agree that notice given by COMPANY or its subsidiaries, to GEPS or GEIOC in compliance with the provisions of one of the Contracts shall be deemed to be notice given pursuant to the corresponding provisions of the other Contract.
+COMPANY, GEPS and GEIOC agree that notice given by COMPANY or its subsidiaries, to GEPS or GEIOC in compliance with the provisions of one of the Contracts shall be deemed to be notice given pursuant to the corresponding provisions of the other Contract.
 GEPS and GEIOC agree that neither shall contend, whether in legal proceedings or otherwise, that a notice given in accordance with the provisions of this Clause 6 is improperly served or has not been given pursuant to the terms of either of the Contracts.
 COMPANY agrees that it shall not contend, whether in legal proceedings or otherwise, that a notice given in accordance with the provisions of this Clause 6 is improperly served or has not been given pursuant to the terms of either of the Contracts.
-Notices given by GEPS to COMPANY or by COMPANY to GEPS shall otherwise be in accordance with Article XXV of the Contracts.
 COMPANY'S notice address is as follows:

 Enron Energia Industrial de Mixico S. de R.L. de C.V.